- Software Apps & Pricing

 Best Consignment Shop Software is the one software provider who still today provides a program that is owned by the shop, installed on the shop's computer and belongs to the shop owner for life for one payment.

-To help matters further, the program is tiered in features and price so small shops and those just getting started can run the entire operation from check in to payout of $395 and a common ink printer including consignment and resale, client and inventory tracking and the printing of agreements, price labels and hang tags (with barcodes), receipts, settlements, reports and checks.
+To help matters further, the program is stepped in price so small or startup shops can run the entire operation from check in to payout of $395 and a common ink printer including consignment and resale, client and inventory tracking and the printing of labels, tags, agreements, receipts, reports, settlements and checks.

 The agreement with the vendor is simple: Pay once.
 Take advantage of training videos and a live training session.
 Use the detailed illustrated user's guide to teach employees and feel free to call upon the company for help with anything IT related including computers, Windows, equipment, networks, additional training - for a reasonable fee.
 If no additional time is required of the vendor to provide additional services, no additional payment will ever be made.

-Here is a way to protect yourself from price exploitation: Require any software vendor to provide a written disclosure of any and all possible fees related to the use of his/her software, giving you grounds to push back when those hidden fees start cropping up.
+Here is a way to protect yourself from price exploitation: Require any software vendor to provide a disclosure in writing of any and all possible fees related to the use of his/her software, giving you grounds to push back when those hidden fees start cropping up.

 Secondarily insist upon a copy of the 'End User License Agreement'.
 It usually appears during installation of software.
 It's that screen that starts with something like 'Please ready this before using this product' and it is the common place where hidden fees and plans for an adversarial relationship are buried.
 It's the developer's CYA, "WEll it was disclosed in the EULA!".